okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 * If you disable a custom domain, the `issuerMode` for Identity Providers, Authorization Servers, and OpenID Connect apps is set back to `ORG_URL`.

-### Quick configuration with Cloudflare
+### Optional configuration with Cloudflare

 Want to quickly set up a custom domain?
-See [Create a custom domain within Cloudflare](#create-a-custom-domain-within-cloudflare).
+See [Create a custom domain within Cloudflare](#optional-create-a-custom-domain-within-cloudflare).

 ### Common questions

 **Q: Can I add more than one domain?**

-No. You can only have one custom domain set up per Okta org.
+No. You can only set up one custom domain per Okta org.

 **Q: Does the existing Okta domain work?**